Puntos clave

 The Rise of Non-Invasive Neuromodulation

 Traditional vagus nerve stimulation (VNS) required surgically implanted electrodes—an approach mainly used for epilepsy or depression.
 But in recent years, non-invasive vagal neuromodulation systems have changed that landscape.
-These CE-marked wearable devices use gentle electrical impulses through the ear (auricular) or neck (cervical) regions to stimulate the vagus nerve externally [7].
+Non-invasive auricular or cervical VNS devices deliver external stimulation intended to engage vagal pathways; device quality and clinical evidence vary by product and indication.

 Clinical studies indicate that these devices can trigger measurable autonomic and immune responses similar to implanted VNS, but without surgery or significant side effects.
 Early data suggest they may improve inflammatory balance, pain modulation, and neural recovery [5][7].